-Unlike other procedures, the IntraLase Method creates the corneal flap by applying tiny, rapid pulses of laser light – not a metal blade (microkeratome).
-Each pulse of light passes through the top layers of your cornea and forms a microscopic bubble at a specific depth and position within your eye that is determined by the doctor.
+Unlike traditional Lasik, the IntraLase Method creates the corneal flap by applying tiny, rapid pulses of laser light.
+Each pulse of light passes through the top layers of your cornea and forms a microscopic bubble at a predetermined depth and position within your eye.
 As the IntraLase or iFS Laser moves back and forth across your eye, a uniform layer of bubbles forms just below the corneal surface.
-Your doctor creates your corneal flap by gently separating the tissue where these bubbles have formed.
+After that layer is complete a member of our staff will gently separate the tissue, creating the blade-free flap.

-The IntraLase Method flap creation process takes less than 15 seconds per eye.
-Including preparation time, the entire LASIK procedure typically takes about 10 minutes.
-Once the entire procedure is completed, the corneal flap “locks” back into position.
+The IntraLase Method creates a precise layer of bubbles just beneath the surface of your eye, which results in a smooth, even surface under the corneal flap.
+The IntraLase Method process takes less than 15 seconds per eye.
+This includes preparation time, whereas the entire Lasik procedure typically takes about 10 minutes.
+Once the entire procedure is complete, the corneal flap “locks” back into position.

 - 100 percent could pass a driving test

 - 98 percent could see 20/20 or better

 - 70 percent could see better than 20/20